wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 On the Cloud side, hashed data is used for statistical analysis (for example, when quantifying requests with identical parameters).

-Other data (endpoint values, request methods, and parameter names) is not hashed before being uploaded to the Wallarm Cloud, because hashes cannot be restored to their original state which would make building API structure impossible.
+Other data (endpoint values, request methods, and parameter names) is not hashed before being uploaded to the Wallarm Cloud, because hashes cannot be restored to their original state which would make building API inventory impossible.

 !!! warning "Important"
     Wallarm does not send the values that are specified in the parameters to the Cloud.
 Only the endpoint, parameter names and statistics on them are sent.